ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 #### Sign-Magnitude Representation

 All numbers in the computer's memory are represented in binary form.
 It means that the computer stores them as a sequence of zeros and ones.
-A number representation defines how to interpret these zeros and ones.
+A number representation defines how to interpret this sequence.

 First, we consider the simplest numbers representation that is the sign-magnitude representation or SMR.
 There are two options to use it: